wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 > NOTE: While modyfying Android native code Flutter hot reload will not work.
 You have to stop the application and run it again.

 Run the app now and click `LOGIN AS ALICE` button.
-You should see `MAKE PHONE CALL` button (another state of the Flutter app).
+You should see `MAKE PHONE CALL` button (another state of the Flutter app):

 ### Make a call